hugomflavio/actel/README.md

 **1. explore()**

-  explore() allows you to quickly go get a summary of your data.
+  explore() allows you to quickly get a summary of your data.
 You can use explore() to get a general feel for the study results, and check if the input files are behaving as expected

 **2. migration()**